-Individual Board member, employee or group Decisions and functions delegated to the individual or group Reference Bedfordshire, Luton and Milton Keynes Integrated Care Board Chief Primary Care Officer Leadership responsibility for: (a) putting contracts and agreements in place to secure delivery of the joint forward plan by primary medical services providers b) supporting the development of primary care networks (PCNs) as the foundations of out-of-hospital care and building blocks of place-based partnerships, including through investment in PCN management support, data and digital capabilities, workforce development and estates Accountable Emergency Officer Planning for, responding to and leading recovery from incidents (EPRR), to ensure NHS and partner organisations are joined up at times of greatest need, including taking on incident coordination responsibilities as delegated by NHS England Civil Contingencies Act 2004 Chief of System Assurance & Corporate Services Responsible for ensuring legal requirements are met in respect of public involvement and consultation Chief People Officer Approve all proposals for action on employment related litigation against or by the ICB including recommending the approval of settlements by the CEO or CFO.
-Chief of System Assurance & Corporate Services Approve all proposals for action on non-employment related litigation against or by the ICB, including recommending the approval of settlements by the CEO or DFO.
-Chief of System Assurance & Corporate Services Establishing joint working arrangements with partners that embed collaboration as the basis for delivery of the joint forward plan Chief of System Assurance & Corporate Services Establishing governance arrangements to support collective accountability between partner organisations for whole-system delivery and performance,
+Individual Board member, employee or group Decisions and functions delegated to the individual or group Reference Bedfordshire, Luton and Milton Keynes Integrated Care Board Chief of Primary Care Leadership responsibility for: (a) putting contracts and agreements in place to secure delivery of the joint forward plan by primary medical services providers b) supporting the development of primary care networks (PCNs) as the foundations of out-of-hospital care and building blocks of place-based partnerships, including through investment in PCN management support, data and digital capabilities, workforce development and estates.
+Accountable Emergency Officer Planning for, responding to and leading recovery from incidents (EPRR), to ensure NHS and partner organisations are joined up at times of greatest need, including taking on incident coordination responsibilities as delegated by NHS England.
+Civil Contingencies Act 2004 Chief of Strategy and Assurance Responsible for ensuring legal requirements are met in respect of public involvement and consultation.
+Chief People Officer Approve all proposals for action on employment related litigation against or by the ICB including recommending the approval of settlements by the CEO or CFO.
+Chief of Strategy and Assurance Approve all proposals for action on non-employment related litigation against or by the ICB, including recommending the approval of settlements by the CEO or CFO.
+Chief of Strategy and Assurance Establishing joint working arrangements with partners that embed collaboration as the basis for delivery of the joint forward plan.
+Chief of Strategy and Assurance Establishing governance arrangements to support collective accountability between partner organisations for whole-system delivery and performance, underpinned by the statutory and contractual accountabilities of individual organisations.